kaffolder7/home-assistant.io/source/_integrations/roku.markdown

 ## Remote

-The `roku` remote platform allows you to send remote control buttons to a Roku device.
+The remote platform allows you to send remote control buttons to a Roku device.
 It is automatically set up when a Roku is configured.

 At the moment, the following buttons are supported: